laithnurie/rhythm/README.md

 *   [mp3agic](https://github.com/mpatric/mp3agic)

+I also experimented android wear app, however I found the mediaSession notification does the trick for me.

 It is still in progress! there is alot of of work to do!

 <img src="https://github.com/laithnurie/rhythm/raw/master/demo.gif" width="300" height="533" />